Trump says he received a letter saying he's a target of DOJ's Jan. 6 investigation

 A spokesman for special counsel Jack Smith is declining to comment on Trump's remarks.

-But Smith and his team have reached into Trump's inner circle, calling former Vice President Pence and Trump's son in law to testify before grand juries in Washington, D.C.
+But Smith and his team have reached into Trump's inner circle, calling former Vice President Mike Pence and Trump's son-in-law to testify before grand juries in Washington, D.C.

-Trump already faces federal charges for allegedly obstructing a separate probe into classified documents at his Florida resort.
+Trump already faces federal charges over allegedly obstructing a separate probe into classified documents at his Florida resort.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.